vip11017/COGS_108_Project/README.md

 ___

 - Run `stock_layoff_analysis.ipynb` to view analysis.
-Disclaimer: Notebook was made November 2023, so analysis is based on at that time current stock data.

 - Run `pip install -r requirements.txt` to download necessary python libraries

+-**Disclaimer: Notebook was made November 2023, so analysis is based on at that time current stock data.**
 ___

 ### Organization ###